RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Season with salt to taste.
+Season with salt and keep warm.

-Serve with spiced vinegar for dipping.
+Serve with spiced vinegar on the side.

 5/23/2024

-The perfect plate of tapsilog 🥰
+The perfect plate of tapsilog.

 5/23/2024